- Department of Health

 - Public Body

-To achieve its vision of a healthier future for the people of Northern Ireland, the Executive has invested in the creation of new training facilities for the Northern Ireland Fire and Rescue Service.
+To achieve its goal of creating a safer future for the people of Northern Ireland, the Executive has invested in the creation of new training facilities for the Northern Ireland Fire and Rescue Service.